-A Yorkshire-based soap business is awash with success after having its best trading period in its history.
+A Yorkshire-based soap business, Yorkshire Soap is seeing great success after having the best trading period in its history.

 Co-founder Warren Booth, originally from Copmanthorpe in York, started making soaps to sell while managing the Louis Vuitton concession at Harrods in London.
 In 2004, he and former chef Marcus Doyle, from Ripponden near Halifax, started making and selling the soaps from a small gift shop in Hebden Bridge with just £500.